sanjayyy-y/sales-management-system/README.md

 # Sales Management System

-### ⚠️ Cold Start (Free Hosting)

-The backend runs on Render’s free tier and may sleep when inactive.
+⚠️ Note: The backend is hosted on Render free tier.
+It may take 20–40 seconds to wake up on first request.
-First load can take 20–30 seconds.
-If data doesn’t load, please refresh once.

 ## 1. Overview